 Ken is a frequent lecturer and he is sought after by major international accessibility conferences separately for his knowledge of law and technology.
 He has trained teams on the proper coding in HTML for accessibility as well as led continuing legal education (CLE) courses for attorneys on legal defenses in web accessibility cases under the Americans with Disabilities Act (ADA) and California's Unruh Act.

-Ken is a Founding and former Board Member of the International Association of Accessibility Professionals (IAAP).
+Ken is a Founding and former Board Member of the International Association of Accessibility Professionals (IAAP) and currently serves on the IAAP’s Certification Committee.
 Ken is admitted to the bars of New York, Washington, and the District of Columbia and is a graduate of the University of Pennsylvania Law School.
 He also received his undergraduate degree in mathematics from the Johns Hopkins University.
 He is also certified as a privacy professional with the International Association of Privacy Professionals (IAPP), a Certified Professional in Accessibility Core Principals (CPACP) with the IAAP, and a Sun Certified Programmer for the Java 2 Platform.

 By working with Converge Accessibility, you can have Ken on your team.
 Get the full picture of law and technology by contacting Converge Accessibility today!